All Episodes

 You have to get the last two.

-Uh I just like to say one thing about that, you know, and I'm here in the blue state of Maryland.
+You know, and I'm here in the blue state of Maryland.

-Most of the the Republicans here, they're rhinos.
+Most of the Republicans here, they're rhinos.

 Most of them were all Democrats just a few years ago.